-Clock Sync-When on, the LFO syncs to the sequencer.
+Clock Sync-When on, the LFO syncs to the sequencer and clock-either the internal clock or an external MIDI clock.
 When synced to the internal clock, BPM and Clock Divide both affect LFO frequency.
 When synced to an external clock, the external clock rate and Clock Divide affect the LFO frequency.
+Editing Frequency shows the values in the following table.